jwelsch/TextTabulator/README.md

 ----------------------------------
 ```

-`UniformValueAlignmentProvider` aligns all values the same way, while allowing the alignment of each header to vary.
+`UniformValueAlignmentProvider` aligns all values the same, while allowing the alignment of each header to vary.
 ```
 ----------------------------------
 |Header    |  Header2 |ZZZHeader3|